Windows Phone 8.1: Multimedia

 Xbox Music and Xbox Video provide streaming services for movies, music, and TV shows, and are separated as opposed to being joined together in previous versions.
 Notably, Xbox Video now has built-in support for video streaming.
 In addition to separating its music and video streaming services, 8.1 also adds support for separate volume controls, audio and video transcoding, hardware acceleration, stereoscopic 3D, and the ability for apps to capture and record video independently of the operating system's built-in video recorder.
 Furthermore, built-in support for streaming through DLNA to monitors and television screens, referred to by Microsoft as PlayTo, is also included, as well as the ability to mirror display from a phone to a separate screen.
 Media editing tools have also been refined: apps for slow motion video capture, video effects, and audio effects have been added.
 Microsoft currently provides bi-weekly updates i.e. twice a month, to both of these apps.
 In August 2014, A2DP and AVRCP support was also added.

-The stock camera app has been updated with a more minimalist design similar to that of the camera app on Windows 8.1.
+The camera app has been updated with a more minimalist design similar to that of the camera app on Windows 8.1.
 Additionally, users can now save high-resolution photos directly to OneDrive, instead of only having the option to upload the 5MP version of the image to the cloud.